 - Electrophysiological tests – Your doctor can confirm a diagnosis by sending small electric shocks into the affected area to see how the nerve responds.

 - Imaging tests – In some cases, your orthopedist may want to examine the bones in your wrist more carefully using X-rays.

 Many nonsurgical courses of treatment for are available, such as:

 - Splints or braces to immobilize and rest the wrist

 - Adjustments to how you perform daily activities

 - Steroid injections

-> If nonsurgical treatment is not successful or treatment is sought too late, carpal tunnel surgery may be required.
+If nonsurgical treatment is not successful or treatment is sought too late, surgery may be required.
 Carpal tunnel release surgery involves enlarging the carpal tunnel, which will relieve the swelling and pressure on the nerve.

 If you believe you may be suffering from this condition, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
 Our doctors have years of experience diagnosing and treating hand and wrist conditions in the Washington, D.C. area.